FOREX-Dollar, pound tread water; Aussie bolstered by jobs report

 “Anything that isn’t a hard Brexit is going to be positive for the sterling,” he said, adding a deal or something close to one could push the pound to $1.3500 or above.

-Failure could push it below $1.2200, Commonwealth Bank of Australia (CBA) analyst Richard Grace said in a note.
+Failure could drop it below $1.2200, Commonwealth Bank of Australia analyst Richard Grace said in a note.

-The U.S. dollar, which had dropped on Wednesday as U.S. retail sales fell for the first time in seven months, hung near its overnight lows as earlier optimism about an announced “phase 1” of a trade deal with China ebbed in the absence of details.
+The U.S. dollar, meanwhile, had dropped on Wednesday as U.S. retail sales fell for the first time in seven months, painting a gloomy picture of the economy.

-U.S. and Chinese trade negotiators are working on nailing down text for the first phase of the trade deal for their presidents to sign next month.
+It drifted 0.1% weaker against the euro to $1.1083 and was steady against the Japanese yen at 108.76.
+Against a basket of currencies the dollar hit a month low of 97.898 overnight and was steady around that level on Thursday.

+The Aussie jumped to $0.6786 after figures showed joblessness unexpectedly contracting a bit last month, taking some pressure off the central bank to further reduce interest rates in November.

 “Even if a deal is signed, it remains uncertain if the obligations can be fully met on both sides,” strategists at Singapore’s DBS Bank said in a note.

-“This is just what the doctor ordered,” said CommSec Chief Economist Craig James.

-Lingering worries about trade tensions between the United States and China kept a lid on gains for trade-exposed currencies, though.

-The New Zealand dollar rose marginally to sit at $0.6294, not far from a four-year low hit two weeks ago.
+The New Zealand dollar was lower, following dovish comments from a top central banker on Wednesday, and sits at $0.6287, not far from a four-year low hit two weeks ago.

-China’s yuan weakened slightly to 7.0975 per dollar, while the safe-haven Swiss franc rose almost 0.2% to 0.9934 per dollar.
+China’s yuan weakened slightly to 7.0975 per dollar.
 (Reporting by Tom Westbrook; Editing by Sam Holmes)